Plant trees for impact and help restore ecosystems around the world! Plant trees

 Trees come in all shapes and sizes, with some having amazing fun facts that inspire us, and others having incredible stories of survival against the backdrop of historic events.
 From the tallest types of trees in California to the largest canopies in India, let’s explore the oldest, tallest, and biggest trees in the world.
 Whether by merit of age, height, volume, or diameter, these are the rockstars of the tree world — and incredibly, many of them still have room to grow.

-Methuselah is a Great Basin bristlecone pine (pinus longaeva) that is currently, as of this writing, a mind-bending 4,854 years old.
-Its exact location is kept secret for its safety, but it lies somewhere among the aptly named Methuselah Grove in the White Mountains of eastern California.
-Methuselah and other bristlecone pines are able to grow so old thanks to many biological adaptations to their harsh environment in the high-altitude, desert regions of the Southeast United States.
+Methuselah is a Great Basin bristlecone pine (pinus longaeva) that is estimated to be between 4,800-5,000 years old.
+Its exact location is kept secret for its safety, but it lies somewhere among the aptly named Ancient Bristlecone Pine Forest in the White Mountains of eastern California — part of the Inyo National Forest.
+Methuselah and other bristlecone pines are able to grow so old thanks to biological adaptations that have earned them a place in the scientific category of "extremophiles."

 Pando, also known as the "Trembling Giant", is a clonal colony of quaking aspen (Populus tremuloides) that spans 106 acres of Southern Utah's Fishlake National Forest.
 What is clonal colony?
 Unlike the other entries on this list, Pando is not one singular trunk with branches, but instead many biologically identical trunks with a shared root system.